sydneysegal/final/README.md

 ### How many California kindergartners got each vaccine each school year?
 1. Use StudentData.csv in Google Sheets
-2. Create a pivot table from the *entire* data set to be able to summarize how many students got each vaccine per year
+2. Create a pivot table from the *entire* data set to summarize how many students got each vaccine per year
     1. Add "year" to the "Rows" section of the pivot table settings and select "ascending order"
     2. Add "nMMR," "nPolio," and "nDTP" to the "Values" section of the pivot table settings, making sure that they are being summarized by "SUM"
         1. These should appear as columns automatically
-    3. Highlight B2:C3 (the values) and change their format to "number" to produce the more readable answers, as shown in the screenshot below
+    3. Highlight B2:C3 (the values) and change their format to "number" to produce more readable answers, as shown in the screenshot below
 6. **_screenshot here_**

 ### What percentage of California kindergartners were fully vaccinated in MMR, Polio, and DTP in 2000 versus 2015?
 How did this number change over time?